thegafo/tripleg/README.md

 ### Prerequisites

 - Node.js (v16 or later recommended)
-- Compatible with macOS (possibly compatible with Linux, but not tested)
+- Compatible with macOS (possibly compatible with Linux and Windows, but not tested)
 - Enable accessibility for the terminal or wherever you want to run from

 ```bash